AspectOfJerry/aspectofjerry-dev/README.md

 ## Notes

+Please be sure to not ignore the case of directories `git config core.ignorecase false`.

 To ensure the proper functioning of the React Router, make sure to have the following code in `public/web.config`

 ```xml